Our Voices Symposium

 To examine how we sustain movements without compromise.
 We will explore ethical funding models, the role of philanthropy, and ways to sustain grassroots activism while staying accountable to the communities we serve.
 We also seeks to explore how non-profits, community based organizations reimagine feminist policy solutions and practices to end gender based violence.

-If you have any questions about Our Voices, please reach out to khadija@octevaw-cocvff.ca
+If you have any questions about the Our Voices Symposium, please reach out to khadija@octevaw-cocvff.ca